SESYNC-ci/basic-git-lesson/slides/config.md

 ### History

-The history of your project shows a single commit, every new commit will be chained on top of a preceding commit.
+The history of your project shows a single commit.
+Every new commit will be chained on top of a preceding commit.
 Note the "Author" data is probably not going to be recognized by GitHub and linked to your account.